ncase/blog/src/posts/on-depression.md

 The top effect size is **around +0.558, which is like going from an F to D–, or C to B–.** You get this maximum effect around 1 to 2 grams of extra EPA, and _too much_ EPA gets worse results.
 The meta-analysis finds that Omega-3 supplements that are ~60% EPA (and the rest DHA) are optimal.

+(Though, honestly, I'd ignore the fitted upside-down-U curve in the above figure, and just look at the dots, the raw data.
+The main signal seems to be "If mostly EPA then it's good, if mostly DHA then no effect".)

 <u>Is this in line with later meta-analyses?</u> More or less!
 [Liao et al 2019](https://www.nature.com/articles/s41398-019-0515-5.pdf) also finds that ~1 gram of ≥60% EPA is best, but actually finds a higher effect size: **+1.03**.
 [Kelaiditis et al 2023](https://pubmed.ncbi.nlm.nih.gov/37028202/) also finds 1 to 2g of ≥60% EPA is best, but found a lower effect size of **+0.43**… which is still _as good_ as the _best_ antidepressant!
 So, I'm taking +0.558 as the median estimate.

+(Note that when the meta-analyses report the "average" study's effect size, this includes _mostly-DHA_ and _low-dose_ Omega-3.
+The effect sizes I bolded above are for ≥60% EPA at high doses.)

+Yes, it _is_ concerning that several meta-analyses _of the same scientific literature_ can return vastly varying estimates.
+More high-quality studies are definitely needed.
+That said, even the _lowest_ estimate is on par with the median antidepressant, which has an effect around +0.28.

+<u>Is there "publication bias"?</u> One popular critique of supplement studies is that the effect is inflated, because studies that find low to no effects don't get published.
+But if this was the case, we _should_ see gaps & asymmetry in the data.
+Do we?
+Admittedly, yes: Sublette 2011 & Kelaiditis 2023 finds publication bias, but Liao 2019 doesn't.
+These meta-analyses had different criteria for which studies they accepted or not.

-<u>Let's convert this to an actionable recommendation:</u> You want around 1 gram of EPA a day.
-So if your supplements are 60% EPA, you need 1 gram ÷ 0.6 ~= 1.667 grams = 1667 milligrams.
-Let's round this down for convenience: **get 1500 mg/day of 60%-EPA Omega-3 supplements.**
+<u>Let's convert this to an actionable recommendation:</u> There's a lot of uncertainty, but the only thing the above meta-analyses agree on is "60% or above EPA" and "somewhere between 1 and 2 grams".
+So let's just say: **get 1500 mg/day of 60%-EPA Omega-3 supplements.**

-In comparison, [most official health organizations recommend](https://www.healthline.com/nutrition/how-much-omega-3) "250–500 mg _combined_ EPA and DHA each day for healthy adults." _That is over three times too low,_ at least for optimal effects on depression.
-Which, as we calculated above, is probably around 1500 mg/day.
-(The official safe dose is 5000 mg/day)
+In comparison, [most official health organizations recommend](https://www.healthline.com/nutrition/how-much-omega-3) "250–500 mg _combined_ EPA and DHA each day for healthy adults." _That is over three times too low,_ at least for optimal effects on depression, which we estimated is around 1500 mg/day.
+(The official maximum safe dose is 5000 mg/day)

 <u>Direct effect on suicide:</u> Finally, a (small) study _directly_ investigating the link between suicide & Omega-3.
 [Sublette et al 2006](https://psychiatryonline.org/doi/pdf/10.1176/ajp.2006.163.6.1100): “Low \[DHA\] and low Omega-3 proportions \[...\] predicted risk of suicidal behavior among depressed patients over the 2-year period.”
 Though keep in mind this is a small study, and it's observational not experimental.
 Also, weird that contrary to the above studies on depression, _DHA_ predicted suicide but _not_ EPA.
 Not sure what to make of that.